cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

     }
     ```

-    Notice the use of:
+    Note the use of:

     * The [`rules.New()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/8092e4b/x/checkers/rules/checkers.go#L122) command, which is part of the Checkers rules file you imported earlier.
-    * The string content of the `msg *types.MsgCreateGame` namely `.Creator`, `.Red`, and `.Black`.
+    * The string content of the `msg *types.MsgCreateGame`, namely `.Creator`, `.Red`, and `.Black`.

-3. Confirm that the values in it are correct by checking the validity of the players' addresses:
+3. Confirm that the values in the object are correct by checking the validity of the players' addresses:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/8092e4b/x/checkers/keeper/msg_server_create_game.go#L29-L32]
     err := storedGame.Validate()